Innovative Uses for Drones in Agriculture

 Agriculture Drone for Spray Applications

-In South Korea, drones are performing as much as 30% of agriculture spraying applications.
-While this use of agricultural drones has not been as widely adopted outside of south-east Asia, drone sprayers offer an innovative solution for farmers to access hard to reach places, perform more surgical spraying applications of pesticides, reduce costs and reduce the health risk to workers who are currently using backpack sprayers.
+In South Korea, drones are performing as many as 30% of agricultural spraying applications.
+While this use of agricultural drones has not been as widely adopted outside of Southeast Asia, drone sprayers offer an innovative solution for farmers to access hard-to-reach places, perform more surgical spraying applications of pesticides, reduce costs, and reduce the health risks to workers who are currently using backpack sprayers.

-While this technology is promising many countries do not currently allow widespread use of drone based sprayers for agriculture usage.
-There are many safety and regulatory issues that might need to be addressed before we see widespread applications of agriculture drones for pesticide application.
+While this technology is promising, many countries do not currently allow the widespread use of drone-based sprayers for agricultural use.
+There are many safety and regulatory issues that might need to be addressed before we see widespread applications of agricultural drones for pesticide application.

 Farm and Ranch Security